SoNotWildTurtle/imp/GOALS.md

 - [x] Analyze chat tone to adjust personality of created intelligences.
 - [x] Ask for safety guidelines when building profiles.
 - [x] Record perception-based personality suggestions in each profile.
-- [ ] Provide a profile manager utility to list and remove intelligence profiles.
+- [x] Provide a profile manager utility to list and remove intelligence profiles.
-- [ ] Prevent duplicate intelligence names during profile creation.
+- [x] Prevent duplicate intelligence names during profile creation.
+- [ ] Allow general intelligences to check in using safe aliases.
+- [ ] Require verification before approving evolution requests from created intelligences.